 Unfortunately, with an older demographic comes more death, and with more death comes more probate cases.

 While Texas probate laws are largely uniform throughout the state, since each probate process is carried out in their respective county, it is important that you understand the differences in the probate process for each county.

-We at Houston Probate Law are here to help you with the most experienced Galveston Probate Attorneys.
+At Kreig LLC, we are here to help you with the most experienced Galveston Probate Attorneys.
+This includes probates in:

 Galveston County is one of several Texas counties that have at least one statutory probate court.
 These courts hear exclusively probate and guardianship cases and cases related to probates and guardianships.

 While the judge for this probate court has agreed to the Galveston County Local Court Rules, each judge has their own manner of operating their court and for hearing cases.
-What works for one statutory probate court in Harris county, might not work in a statutory probate court in Galveston county.
+What works for one statutory probate court in Harris County, for example, might not work in the probate court in Galveston County.